 - 1. Interrupting or talking over an adult.

 - 2. Running in school.

 - 3. Saying unkind things or calling names including online.

-- 4. Hurting others
+- 4. Hurting others.

-- 5. Distracting others from learning.
+- 5. Stopping others from learning.

 - 6. Not treating the property of others carefully.

+- 7. Threatening to break one of the good behaviour rules.